Building the Microsoft Renewal Negotiation Team

 Below are the primary roles you should consider and what each is responsible for:

-- Executive Sponsor (CIO or CFO): A high-level executive sponsor is crucial to provide strategic direction and clout.
+- Executive Sponsor (CIO or CFO): A high-level executive sponsor is crucial for providing strategic direction and influence.
 This person (often the CIO, CFO, or another C-suite executive) sets the overarching goals (โwe need to reduce costs by 10%โ or โwe must secure approval for specific termsโ) and ensures the negotiation aligns with business objectives.
 They also have the authority to approve the final deal and can step in to resolve internal conflicts or make trade-off decisions.
 The Executive Sponsorโs involvement signals to Microsoft that the customer is serious and decisions have top-level backing.
 Internally, they serve as an escalation point and can help keep various stakeholders aligned (for example, if IT and finance disagree on some aspect, the CIO/CFO can arbitrate with the businessโs best interest in mind).

-- IT Operations and Architecture Representatives (Technical Leads): Having one or more people representing theย technical perspective and future roadmap is important.
+- IT Operations and Architecture Representatives (Technical Leads): Having one or more people representing the technical perspective and future roadmap is important.
 These could include an IT operations manager, an enterprise architect, or specific product owners (for example, the lead for cloud infrastructure/Azure, or the head of the messaging and collaboration team for Office 365).
 Their role is to provide input on what the business needs from Microsoft in the next term.
 They evaluate Microsoftโs proposal for technical fit: Do the products and quantities align with planned projects?
 Are there new technologies we want to adopt or not?
 They can prevent a scenario where the company pays for a bundle of products that IT has no plan to roll out (a common cause of shelfware).
 They also ensure that future requirements are factored in โ e.g., if the company plans to deploy Teams Phone or Power Platform broadly next year, the negotiation team should include those in the deal.
-These technical experts act as a โreality checkโ so that any deal aligns with both current usage and future strategy.
+These technical experts serve as a โreality checkโ to ensure that any deal aligns with both current usage and future strategy.

 Read the Microsoft Licensing Usage Review Template.